hipposareevil/books/README.md

 ### user_book
 Microservice to manage a set of books for a user.
 Each user has a list of books they can catalog.
 Each *user book* has a link to the real Book and associated Author.
 In addition, a *user book* has user *data* and a set of *tags*.

+See [user_book](https://github.com/hipposareevil/books/blob/master/images/user_book.go/README.md) for more information.

-See [user_book](https://github.com/hipposareevil/books/blob/master/images/user_book/README.md) for more information.
+See *deprecated* [user_book](https://github.com/hipposareevil/books/blob/master/images/user_book/README.md) for more information.

 ### tag
 Microservice to manage tags.
 Tags can be applied to a user's set of books via the *user_books* endpoint.
 Multiple tags may be applied to a single book, e.g. "e-book" and "sci-fi".